Fabrication of oxide/FeSe multilayer films using the PLD technique: Introduction

 Fe-chalcogenide superconductors have attracted much attention because of their high tunability of the superconducting transition temperature ($T_{\mathrm{c}}$).
 Although the $T_{\mathrm{c}}$ of bulk FeSe is 9 K at ambient pressure \cite{Hsu_2008}, it can be significantly enhanced by compressive strain \cite{Nabeshima_2018_strain,Nakajima_2021,Ghini_2021}, chemical pressure \cite{Imai_2010}, hydrostatic pressure \cite{Mizuguchi2008,Sun2016}, and electron doping through intercalation \cite{Guo_2010,Shi_2018} or the electric-field effect \cite{Lei_2016,Shiogai_2016,Wang_2016,Hanzawa_2016,Kouno_2018,Shikama_2020,Shikama_2021}.
 In particular, a zero-resistance temperature ($T_{\mathrm{c}}^{\mathrm{zero}}$) as high as 46 K has been achieved in Refs. \cite{Shikama_2020,Shikama_2021}.

 Intriguingly, ultrathin FeSe films grown on typical oxide substrates such as SrTiO$_3$ (STO) \cite{Wang_2012} and TiO$_2$ \cite{Ding_2016,Rebec_2017} also exhibit enhanced superconductivity owing to interfacial effects.
 Electron transfer \cite{Liu_2012,Zhang_2017,Zhao_2018} and interfacial electron–phonon coupling \cite{Lee_2014,Zhang_2016_Kdose,Song_2019} have been reported to play essential roles in this enhancement.
 For FeSe/STO, angle-resolved photoemission spectroscopy (ARPES) measurements revealed a gap opening at the Fermi level as high as 65 K \cite{He_2013}.
 However, it remains unclear whether this observation is a direct signature of superconductivity, since transport measurements indicate an onset $T_{\mathrm{c}}$ ($T_{\mathrm{c}}^{\mathrm{onset}}$) around 40 K, which is much lower than the gap-opening temperature \cite{Wang_2012, Pedersen_2020, Faeth_2021}.
 Furthermore, the resistance drop is typically broad, and the zero-resistance state emerges only at $T_{\mathrm{c}}^{\mathrm{zero}}=$ 10–30 K, well below $T_{\mathrm{c}}^{\mathrm{onset}}$.
 This unexpectedly low $T_{\mathrm{c}}^{\mathrm{zero}}$ has been attributed to the Berezinskii–Kosterlitz–Thouless (BKT) transition\cite{Wang_2012} or strong inhomogeneity effects\cite{Jiao_2023}, both of which originate from the two-dimensional (2D) nature of superconductivity in FeSe/STO.
 Therefore, suppressing the 2D character while keeping the presence of the interfaces is a promising approach to achieving a higher $T_{\mathrm{c}}^{\mathrm{zero}}$ in this system.
+One possible strategy is to fabricate a superlattice composed of alternating FeSe and oxide layers.
+In such a structure, if the intermediate FeSe layers are thinner than the coherence length, superconductivity at each FeSe/oxide interface may \erase{couple}be Josephson-coupled and reduce the 2D nature.
+In addition, interfacial electron–phonon coupling may be enhanced, leading to a higher $T_{\mathrm{c}}$ \cite{Coh_2016}.
+So far, superlattices based on FeSe have been fabricated using FeSe and FeTe\cite{Nabeshima_2017_superlattice}, which are chemically and structurally similar compounds.
+However, superlattices composed of FeSe and oxide materials are more challenging, because direct growth of oxide layers on FeSe is difficult due to its high sensitivity to oxygen.
+As a first step toward realizing such superlattices, it is important to construct oxide/FeSe/oxide multilayer structures(Fig. \ref{Fig:Fig1}(a)), in which superconducting layers are confined near each interface.
+Even in this structure, superconductivity originating at the two interfaces can be coupled to form a Josephson junction, leading to the suppression of 2D nature and an enhancement of $T_{\mathrm{c}}$ if the FeSe interlayer is sufficiently thin.